How Options Analysis Suite Compares to SpotGamma

 Alternatives to SpotGamma

-Traders looking for alternatives to SpotGamma typically want either broader asset coverage (futures, crypto, forex), a calibrated multi-model pricing layer, or programmatic and AI-assistant access.
+Traders looking for alternatives to SpotGamma typically want either broader asset coverage (crypto and forex; SpotGamma does model /ES futures, so futures alone is not the gap), a calibrated multi-model pricing layer, or programmatic and AI-assistant access.
 Options Analysis Suite covers all three on top of dealer-flow analytics that overlap with SpotGamma on the equity-index and single-name surface.

 Other alternatives to SpotGamma in the dealer-positioning analytics space include MenthorQ (also focused on dealer hedging across SPX with a flow-trader audience), and several flow-and-options-activity platforms (Unusual Whales, Blackbox Stocks, Tradytics) that overlap with SpotGamma on different parts of the analytics stack.